What is an Autoimmune Disease?

 - Fight the inflammation that will create further damage

-Low dose naltrexone, which is only available as a compounded drug, is becoming a popular choice for treating autoimmune diseases.
+Medications such as low dose naltrexone, only available as a compounded drug, is becoming a popular choice for treating autoimmune diseases.
 It may fight inflammation, reduce pain, and help normalize the immune system’s activity.

 How Belmar Can Help